kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 | FUPDATE  | Firmware Update for the PIC microcontroller.                   |
 | EUPDATE  | EEPROM Update ?                                                |

-This document describes the utilities
+This document (from Ian M's site) describes use of these utilities
 * [FreHD Utilities](https://trs-80.com.au/trs80/FreHD%20Utilities.docx)